dssg/triage/docs/sources/dirtyduck/inspections.md

 ```

 And as stated, we will train some Decision Trees, in particular we are
-interested in a shallow tree, and in a full grown tree.
-Both trees
+interested in some shallow trees, and in a full grown tree.
+These trees
 will show you the structure of your data.
-We also we train a middle
+We also will train some Scaled
-size tree.
+Logistic Regression, this will show us how "linear" is the data (or how
+the assumptions of the Logistic Regression holds in this data)

 ```yaml
 grid_config: